rohansjadhav/To-do-list-Project/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 1. Use Kubernetes to deploy the application for high availability.
 2. Use Jenkinsfile for the Jenkins pipeline.
+3. Use the Docker repository or AWS ECR to save the Images.
-3. Set up a DNS record to access the application.
+4. Set up a DNS record to access the application.